 CS 119.
 Computer Applications – 3 hours.
 Non-technical introductory courses for the general student to have “hands-on” experience with the personal computer.
 Students will learn keyboarding and mouse operation skills as well as the basic commands of Windows 2000, and how to perform word processing, spreadsheet, and data base operations using MICROSOFT OFFICE.

 EN 130.
 Rhetoric and Composition – 3 hours.
 An introduction to college writing and the basic forms of the essay.
 EN 130 teaches students to read and think critically, to write logical, well developed academic essays, and to write in a variety of rhetorical situations.
 Students draft and revise essays that are collected in a portfolio.
 EN 130 students also compose a researched argumentative essay according to MLA guidelines

-HS 105.
-Foundations of American History II – 3 hours.
-U.S. history from Reconstruction to the present time including development of the U.S. and Missouri constitutions.
-This course is designed to satisfy Missouri State Law Requirement RSMO, Section 170.011
+HS 104.
+Foundations of American History I – 3 hours.
+The evolution of U.S. history from colonial times to the late 19th century.
+This course is designed to satisfy Missouri State Law requirement, RSMO, Section 170.011

 PS 100.
 Foundations of Federal Government – 3 hours.
 The federal system, constitution, executive, legislative, judicial and administrative organization.
 This course is designed to satisfy Missouri State Law requirement, RSMO, Section 170.011 regarding instruction and testing of the Constitutions of the United States and the State of Missouri

 PY 100.
 Principles of Psychology – 3 hours.
 The study of human behavior from a scientific point of view, including research and theory relative to all the major specialty areas within psychology

 SC 100.
 Introduction to Sociology – 3 hours.
 An overview of the basic theories, methods, concepts, and issues central to the discipline of sociology.
 An examination of the relationship between social behavior and society.